Antetokounmpo gets triple-double as Bucks top Pacers 130-110

-MILWAUKEE (AP) — Giannis Antetokounmpo had 21 points, 14 rebounds and 10 assists despite sitting out the fourth quarter, and the Milwaukee Bucks routed the Indiana Pacers 130-110 on Wednesday night.
+MILWAUKEE (AP) — Giannis Antetokounmpo didn’t play at all in the fourth quarter and still had a triple-double while helping the Milwaukee Bucks roll to a lopsided victory.

-The reigning two-time MVP shot 7 of 8 from the floor and 7 of 8 from the line in a remarkably efficient performance.
+The reigning two-time MVP had 21 points, 14 rebounds and 10 assists in the Bucks’ 130-110 rout of the Indiana Pacers on Wednesday night.
+Antetokounmpo shot 7 of 8 from the floor and 7 of 8 from the line.

+“He’s playing really, really unselfishly,” Bucks coach Mike Budenholzer said.
+“He’s seeing things and making the right read and the right passes.
+I just think he’s in a great place mindset-wise.
+He’s aggressive and attacking when it’s needed.
+He’s finding his teammates and finding opportunities for everybody else when it’s needed.”

+Over his last two games, Antetokounmpo has shot a combined 15 of 19 from the floor and hasn’t attempted a 3-pointer.
+Antetokounmpo is making just 28% of his 3-point attempts this season.

-Antetokounmpo completed the triple-double in the final minute of the third quarter when he got his 10th assist, setting up Bobby Portis for a corner 3-pointer that capped a 10-0 run and gave the Bucks a 34-point advantage.
+Antetokounmpo completed his third triple-double of the season in the final minute of the third quarter when he got his 10th assist, setting up Bobby Portis for a corner 3-pointer that capped a 10-0 run and gave the Bucks a 34-point advantage.

-The Bucks already had a commanding lead before they closed the third with a 30-11 run.
-Milwaukee led by as many as 40 in the fourth quarter.
+Milwaukee led by as many as 40 in the fourth quarter over a Pacers team that had beaten the Memphis Grizzlies 134-116 one night earlier.

+“We just didn’t come out with enough urgency on both ends,” Pacers forward Doug McDermott said.
+“It’s something we’ve got to clean up.
+We’ve got to come out with that mindset that just because we played the night before doesn’t give us an excuse to kind of lay an egg.”

 Milwaukee never trailed and shot 21 of 48 from 3-point range in its last home contest before beginning a six-game trip.
 The Bucks have gone 42 of 90 on 3-point attempts over their last two games.